JulioCoder/dotfiles/README.md

 # Setting up the New Macbook M1 apple ARM for web development - 2021

-#### Check Rosseta Option (Brew does not support apple ARM yet)

-* Search the Terminal.app in Applications

-* Right click on Terminal > Get Info > Check Open with Rosseta

 #### Install Development tools

 * Open the Terminal.app run this command